ValentinaPasqual/wikidata_converter/README.md

 - In the interface, upload the templates (available in folder ```handlebars_templates``` and ```handlebars_templates_fake```) or fill the dedicated forms.
 - Use "Bulk convert" function to upload a .zip archive containing all jsons.
     - Note.
 Do not upload a .zip file grater than 2GB.
     - Note 2.
-If the process stops, allocate more RAM space in the cmd with the command ```node --max-old-space-size=12288 app.js``` and run again the application.
+If the process stops, allocate more RAM space in the cmd with the command ```node --max-old-space-size=12288 app.js``` to run again the application.
 - A .zip folder will be automatically downloaded.
 This archive contains all RDF files converted against your chosen templates.